 Volunteer Venture: Roanoke focuses on issues of urban poverty.
 Students work with Total Action Against Poverty (TAP).
 TAP provides education, training, and life opportunities to enable low-income individuals and families to become self-reliant.
 TAP "helps those disenfranchised from society discover the American Dream."

 The Washington, DC, Volunteer Venture trip is unique for its placement in our nation's capital and thus has a strong focus on the relationship of public policy and urban poverty.
-The trip's focus is on humanizing the faces of homelessness, hunger, and poverty in an urban setting, goals supported by work with organizations such as DC Coalition for the Homeless, DC Central Kitchen, and Martha's Table.
+The trip's focus is on humanizing the faces of homelessness, hunger, and poverty in an urban setting, goals supported by work with organizations such as the National Coalition for the Homeless, DC Central Kitchen, and Food and Friends.
 These excursions provide hands-on volunteer experience and bring students into direct contact with both impoverished persons and those who work alongside them to alleviate hunger and homelessness.